-It is recommended that potential overseas-based co-investigators should create personal Je-S accounts as soon as possible once the call opens to allow sufficient time for the account(s) to be verified
+It is recommended that potential overseas-based co-investigators should create personal JeS accounts as soon as possible once the call opens to allow sufficient time for the account(s) to be verified

 International co-investigator salary costs should be entered under the 'Co-Investigator' section and should be marked as an 'Exception' using the tick box.
-Other staff related costs whether, fieldwork, equipment or travel and subsistence should be entered in the 'Other DI' Section as exceptions and marked as Co-I costs using the format 'Organisation: Country: Cost Category: Cost Description.
+Other staff related costs whether, fieldwork, equipment or travel and subsistence should be entered in the 'Other DI' Section as exceptions and marked as Co-I costs.